-- 1. The End-User Equipment must be a Liquid Chilling Package (LCP) that meets minimum energy performance standards (MEPS) in accordance with AS/NZS4776.2:2008, when tested in accordance with AS/NZS 4776.1.1:2008 and AS/NZS 4776.1.2:2008. - 2.
-The LCP must be a registered product under GEMS and comply with the Greenhouse and Energy Minimum Standards (Liquid-chilling Packages Using the Vapour Compression Cycle) Determination 2012. - 3.
+- 1. The End User Equipment must be a Liquid Chilling Package (LCP) registered under GEMS and comply with the Greenhouse and Energy Minimum Standards (Liquid-chilling Packages Using the Vapour Compression Cycle) Determination 2012. - 2.
 The LCP must have an IPLV at least 10% greater than the Baseline for the corresponding figure for the type and cooling capacity in Table F2.1.

-1. The LCP must be installed.
+The LCP must be installed.

-Deemed Equipment Energy Savings = (Capacity ÷ Baseline - Capacity ÷ IPLV) x EFLH x Lifetime / 1000
+Deemed Equipment Electricity Savings = (Capacity ÷ Baseline - Capacity ÷ IPLV) x EFLH x Lifetime / 1000